n3tsurge/smells-phishy/README.md

 3. The script extracts all the observables, IPs, Emails, URLs, Domains, Attachments and runs them against reputation based tools
 4. The script gives the email a score out of 100 and sends a report to the designated security analyst.

+## Coming Soon

+- Bitcoin wallet detection
+- Detecting Base64 encoded payloads in HTML attachments
+- Extension based scoring (via file extension and magic number)
+- MISP Integration
+- crt.sh Integration to assess certificate age
+- DMARC/DKIM validation
+- Parallel processing of e-mails
+- Wild Fire sandbox posts
+- Observable history (speeds up processing of similiar indicators)
+- Report history (when users report similiar e-mails just reply don't assess)

 ## New Features:

+- If you use SentinelOne you can check
-- Checks SentinelOne to see if the recipient has AV installed
+    - SentinelOne to see if the recipient has AV installed
-- Searches SentinelOne Deep Visibility for IOC hits and shares them in the e-mail report
+    - Search SentinelOne Deep Visibility for IOC hits and shares them in the e-mail report
 - Performs SSDeep hashing on attachments
-- Wildfire hash checks

 ## Features/Detections: